 His Holiness Dalai Lama residence.
 This complex has a monastery, various stupas and temples, bookstore and a cafe”” which will attract devotees from all over the world and serve tourists as well.

-A majestic and grand waterfall situated in a river in most pristine form about 3 km away from McLeodganj.(8.0 km from Dharamshala) this is one of the most popular places to visit in Mcleodganj.
+A majestic and grand bhagsu waterfall is situated in a river in most pristine form about 3 km away from McLeodganj.(8.0 km from Dharamshala) this is one of the most popular places to visit in Mcleodganj.

 This temple attracts a lot of devotees and tourists throughout the year surrounded by beautiful pools and lush greenery is a popular location to visit.(7.0 km from Dharamshala)